Frequently Asked Questions

 10. What do the “Critical,” “High,” “Medium,” and “Low” items mean?

-These are weighted categories in the audit:
+These are weighted categories in the review:

 13. What is end-to-end encryption in iCloud?